mthsmcd/MachineLearningTurbulenceModels/README.md

 # MachineLearningTurbulenceModels
 OpenFOAM's (OF) Turbulence Models to be used with Machine Learning predictions.

-**These are the models used in our paper *"A highly–accurate strategy for data-driven turbulence modelling"* by Bernardo P. Brener, Matheus A. Cruz, Matheus S. S. Macedo and Roney L. Thompson.**
+**These are the models used in our paper *"A highly accurate strategy for data-driven turbulence modeling"* by Bernardo P. Brener, Matheus A. Cruz, Matheus S. S. Macedo and Roney L. Thompson., published at *Computational and Applied Mathematics***

-A preprint version of the paper can be accessed at http://dx.doi.org/10.2139/ssrn.4073177
+The paper can be accessed at https://doi.org/10.1007/s40314-023-02547-9, you can find information on how to cite it following this link.
+It is fully available for free at https://rdcu.be/dwtcd

+(It was previously cited by other works in its *preprint* version, which is still accessible at http://dx.doi.org/10.2139/ssrn.4073177)

-The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).
+**The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).**

 The corrections are driven by source-terms injected into the mean momentum equation.

 Implementation and tests were done in OpenFOAM-4.x, OpenFOAM-7 and OpenFOAM-2306.